Combined Suggestions, Minneapolis

 Mac's Industrial Sports Bar

-There is also a handful of small, working-man bars scattered here and there, and the St. Anthony Main riverfront establishments (see Things to Do tip) are just a few blocks away: something for everyone!
+There is also a handful of small, working-man bars scattered here and there, and the St. Anthony Main riverfront establishments (see Things to Do review) are just a few blocks away: something for everyone. *hic*

 Dress Code: Dress code?
 Northeast?
 You're kidding, right?
-Clean and reasonably covered, you'll be fine.
+Reasonably clean and covered, you'll be fine.

 This place has a cool little cabaret.
 Local bands play there and some really funny comedy acts perform as well.
 Bowling is also an option.
 A long list of import and domestic bottled beers and wine too.

 Downtown Minneapolis is the mecca for partiers on Friday and Saturday nights.
 All along First Avenue North, by the Target Center are dozens of bars and restaurants that attract tens of thousands.

 Some key places to check out are; Champs (alley in summertime), Drink, Old Chicago, The District, Harveys, Loon Cafe, Escape, Glueks, LoneTree, The Lounge, Bellanote, just to mention some of the most popular.